MetaMask/metamask-mobile/app/component-library/components/Avatars/Avatar/variants/AvatarJazzIcon/README.md

 # AvatarJazzIcon

-AvatarJazzIcon is a component that renders an avatar with the JazzIcon based on an address.
+AvatarJazzIcon is a component that renders an avatar with a JazzIcon image based on an address.

 ## Props